 Growing up on a small farm, with about every animal imaginable, I learned a lot about respecting animals.
-The first time I bottle fed a kitten I was 11, and my mother found a stray litter the mom left behind.
-Shortly thereafter a bunny came in our yard and died a few weeks later, so we had to bottle feed them as well.
+The first time I bottle fed a kitten I was 11, and my mother found some feral babies that she believed the mom had left behind.
+Shortly thereafter, a bunny came in our yard (giving birth to 9 babies on St. Patrick’s day) and died a few weeks later.
+So we had to bottle feed 9 adorable baby bunnies.
 So I had a good understanding of raising animals (of all kinds) from a young age.
 I grew up with dogs and cats as well (of course) and, although we did not have a lot of money, our animals were well cared for.
 I appreciate that my parents taught me about what a huge responsibility (and at times financial burden) pets can be.

 Of course, it is not all roses and butterflies, I spend almost all the time I am not at work doing rescue in some way or another.
 I take in a lot of sick or special needs animals meaning I often miss sleep caring for them, and spend a lot of my paycheck as well.
 Sometimes dealing with people can be the most stressful and frustrating part; however, seeing animals transform from broken shells, or sick puppies into healthy dogs, makes it all worth while.